NASA-AMMOS/CameraModelUtilsJS/src/cahvore-utilities/README.md

 Partially ported from
 [cmod_cahvor](https://github.jpl.nasa.gov/telitwin/cmod/blob/7eae22ecfcf5e6c98c10829f3dfdc05ff7614f02/model/cmod_cahvor.c#L72-L288).

-Uses the Yakimovsky & Cunningham camera model known locally as CAHVOR This function projects a 2D image point out into 3D using the camera model parameters provided.
+Functions for using the camera model known locally as CAHVOR.
+This model is an extension by Donald Gennery into radial distortion of the linear model by Yakimovsky & Cunningham, known locally as CAHV.

 Note it does not output the partial derivative of uvec3 to pos2

 ### getRay